ncatlab/nlab-content/pages/8/3/7/3/23738/content.md

 Let $R$ be a GCD domain.
 Let $a,b \in R$ and let $m \in R$.
 Then $lcm(ma,mb)=m\cdot lcm(a,b)$ (up to multiplication by a unit).
 \end{proposition}
 \begin{proof}
 If $m=0$ then the two sides of the equation are zero.
-We can thus suppose that all of $m$ is nonzero.
+We can thus suppose that $m$ is nonzero.

 1. We know that $a \mid lcm(a,b)$, that $b \mid lcm(a,b)$.
 Therefore, $ma \mid m\cdot lcm(a,b)$ and $mb \mid m\cdot lcm(a,b)$.
 Hence $\lcm(ma,mb) \mid m\cdot lcm(a,b)$.